Effective: September 1, 2011

 Students who have a cumulative University of Minnesota Grade Point Average (GPA) of 2.0 or higher are in good academic standing in the University.

 Students who fail to achieve a cumulative University of Minnesota GPA of 2.0 at the end of the probationary semester are academically suspended from the University.
-When suspended, a student cannot register for any University of Minnesota courses for at least one full academic year.
+When suspended, a student cannot register for any University of Minnesota courses for at least two semesters.
+For the purposes of this policy "semesters" are defined as Fall, Spring, and Summer (full summer, not truncated terms such as May term).
 All colleges/schools and campuses at the University must recognize the suspension holds and will not allow students, including non-degree seeking students, with these holds to register.

 Grade Point Average (GPA): GPA is the total number of grade points earned divided by the total number of credits attempted.
 For example, a student might earn 15 credits spread over five courses as follows: